openhab/openhab-docs/developers/ide/vscode.md

 # VSCode

 The following shows the steps for building a bundle using Visual Studio Code (VSCode).
 Please note that the instructions show a Win10 system but should be similar for OSX/Linux.
-This guide assumes you have a base development directory already defined (example: `c:/users/me/development`) and will reference that director as `%BASE%`.
+This guide assumes you have a base development directory already defined (example: `c:/users/me/development`) and will reference that directory as `%BASE%`.

 ## One time setup